sablier-labs/v2-deployments/README.md

 To learn more about Sablier, see the [Sablier Docs](https://docs.sablier.com/).

+## Addresses

+You can see the deployment addresses [here](https://docs.sablier.com/contracts/v2/deployments).

 ### Packages

 The contract artifacts and the ABIs are published as NPM packages: